 A portion of expenses related to entertaining or hosting business and cooperation partners can be made exempt from tax.
 Entertaining or hosting is generally understood to include catering, accommodation, transportation and entertainment of guests and business partners which are therefore partially related to business activities.

 By law, a fixed sum of 32 euros per month plus 2% of the payments which have been subject to social tax (i.e. the salary fund of the company) in the relevant month are exempt.
-Amounts above this threshold which is different for each company is taxed with CIT.
+Amounts above this threshold which is different for each company are taxed with CIT.
 Tax return “TSD” Annex 5 keeps automatic track of the balance.

 Note that if employees or management board members partake in these events, then costs related to them are not deductible and instead should be taxed as fringe benefits.